 In the topological setting, in \cite{Bous}, Bousfield proved that the nilpotent completion of any connective spectrum at the Eilenberg-MacLane spectrum of $\bbZ/l$ is isomorphic to the Bousfield localization at the Moore spectrum.
 The goal of this appendix is to study the motivic analogues of Bousfield's result.

-Now let $k$ be an arbitrary perfect field, and $\SH(k)$ the stable motivic homotopy category over $k$.
-For any prime number $l$, let $S\Z/l\in\SH$ be the motivic Moore spectrum, and $E=H\Z/l\in\SH$ the motivic Eilenberg-MacLane spectrum.
-For any motivic spectrum $Y$, $Y^\wedge_l$ is the completion of $Y$ at $l$ as in \S~\ref{subsec:completion}, and $Y^{\wedge}_{E}$ the nilpotent completion of $Y$ at $E$, i.e., the homotopy inverse limit of the Adams tower \eqref{eqn:AdamsTower}.
-Recall that for every integer $q$, $r_q$ is the right adjoint of the inclusion $i_q: \Sigma^{2q, q}\SH^{\eff}\subset \SH$, and $f_q$ is the composite $ i_q\circ r_q$.
-Any motivic spectrum $Y$ fits into a distinguished triangle
+Let $k$ be an arbitrary perfect field and $\SH(k)$ the stable motivic homotopy category over $k$.
+For a prime number $l$ and a motivic spectrum $Y$, $Y^\wedge_l$ is the completion of $Y$ at $l$ as in \S~\ref{subsec:completion}.
+We set $E:=H\Z/l$, giving us $Y^{\wedge}_{E}$, the nilpotent completion of $Y$ at $E$, i.e., the homotopy inverse limit of the Adams tower \eqref{eqn:AdamsTower} for $H\Z/l$.